tcutility package#

 • root (str) – the root of the subdirectories to look in.

 • pattern (str) – a string specifying the pattern the subdirectories should correspond to.
 It should look similar to a format string, without the f in front of the string.
-Inside curly braces you can put a variable name, which you can later extract from the results.
-Anything inside curly braces will be matched to word characters ([a-zA-Z0-9_-]) including dashes and underscores.
+Inside curly braces you can put a variable name, which you can later extract from the Anything inside curly braces will be matched to word characters ([a-zA-Z0-9_-]) including dashes and underscores.

 Return type: